spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 # Raspberry Pi Setup Guide for Stremula 1

-This guide will walk you through setting up your Raspberry Pi and installing Stremula 1 from scratch.
+Complete setup guide for running Stremula 1 on Raspberry Pi with automatic startup and easy access via Stremio.

 ## 📋 Prerequisites